chetanbg1/cbg-microservice/README.md

     includes all dependincies , version control, and configuration needed to make certain features of spring boot application functional.
     eg starter-web , starter-data-jpa

+Profiles in Spring Boot
+	when developing an app for enterprise, we deal with diff environnments such as dev, QA, prod configuration fo each env is diff
+  	Spring profile helps to seperate the configuraton for each env we can create diff application.properties file for each env

 key dependencies
     spring-boot-starter-parent